brucestarlove/brucestarlove/README.md

 - Sabbatical and deep self-work: therapy, travel, meditation, reading, nutrition, gym, martial arts, addiction recovery
 - Explored other paths: sales, educational content, blockchain, community leadership, politics/civil service, civic tech, music

-> "I want to be an essential part of a company and win a lot—like in my old hardcore WoW guild."
+> "I want to be an essential part of a company that values initiative, creativity and care, and to win a lot—like in my old hardcore WoW guild."

 Let’s build helpful things in these uncertain times.